cfbe/compMetGeoScience/README.md

-# Computer methods in geoscience #
+# Computer methods in engineering #

 ### About this repository ###

-This repository contains materials for the course [TPG4155 - Applied Computer Methods in Petroleum Science](https://www.ntnu.edu/studies/courses/TPG4155).
+This repository contains materials for the course [TPG4155 - Computer Methods in Engineering](https://www.ntnu.edu/studies/courses/TPG4155).
 All material is stored as jupyter notebook files.
 Please install jupyter notebook from the [jupyter website](https://jupyter.org/) if you want to run the Python codes on your own.

 ## Content ##